Human–robot interaction

-Human–robot interaction is the study of interactions between humans and robots.
-It is often referred as HRI by researchers.
-Human–robot interaction is a multidisciplinary field with contributions from human–computer interaction, artificial intelligence, robotics, natural-language understanding, design, and psychology.
+Human–robot interaction (HRI) is the study of interactions between humans and robots.
+Human–robot interaction is a multidisciplinary field with contributions from human–computer interaction, artificial intelligence, robotics, natural language processing, design, psychology and philosophy.
+A subfield known as physical human–robot interaction (pHRI) has tended to focus on device design to enable people to safely interact with robotic systems.

 Origins

 Human–robot interaction has been a topic of both science fiction and academic speculation even before any robots existed.
-Because much of active HRI development depends on natural-language processing, many aspects of HRI are continuations of human communications, a field of research which is much older than robotics.
+Because much of active HRI development depends on natural language processing, many aspects of HRI are continuations of human communications, a field of research which is much older than robotics.

 The origin of HRI as a discrete problem was stated by 20th-century author Isaac Asimov in 1941, in his novel I, Robot.
-He states the Three Laws of Robotics as:
+Asimov coined Three Laws of Robotics, namely: